 Physically playing a sport adapted to one’s abilities helps to improve balance, mobility, agility, strength, and fitness.
 Mentally working on the individual’s focus, concentration, and reactive and problem-solving behaviors.
 Emotionally it can promote self-confidence, instill feelings of success, relieve stress, and provide social outlets, such as meeting new friends, enhancing relationships, or providing fun family outings.

-A unified tennis program designed for athletes with autism, down syndrome, and the intellectually challenged to play with an Able-bodied partner (someone without a disability) a family member or friend.
+A unified tennis program designed for athletes with autism, down syndrome, and the intellectually challenged to play with an Able-bodied partner (someone without a disability), a family member, or a friend.
 Let’s have some FUN!

 SOUNDS OF TENNIS

 Blind and Visually Impaired athletes can still play tennis.
-The main difference in the game is a larger-sized tennis ball, which jingles to allow players to track and the number of bounces allowed.
+The game’s main difference is a larger-sized tennis ball, which jingles to allow players to track and the number of bounces allowed.
 United States Tennis Association video link https://youtu.be/GEqryHTTyeY Let’s have some FUN!

 TEXAS ACE SUMMER TENNIS CAMP